 The attribute "servingScope" refers to the served area(s) of the NF instance.
 As specified in TS 29.510 [2], the servingScope may indicate geographical areas, it may be used e.g. to discover and select NFs in centralized Data Centers that are expected to serve users located in specific region(s) or province(s).

 During the NFDiscovery procedure, the NF consumer may re-use the "serving-scope" query parameter to indicate the list of areas that can be served by the NF instances to be discovered, specified in clause 6.2.3.2.3 TS 29.510 [2].
-The NRF shall return CHF instance(s) which can serve the areas requested in this query parameter.
+The NRF has to return CHF instance(s) which can serve the areas requested in this query parameter.